 b.
 If, after hearing the member’s response and after making further investigation as warranted by the circumstances, the governing board or committee determines the member has failed to disclose an actual or possible conflict of interest, it shall take appropriate disciplinary and corrective action.

-Article IV

-Records of Proceedings
+Article IV: Records of Proceedings

 The minutes of the governing board and all committees with board delegated powers shall contain: